|Street Scene (Hester Street) by George Luks, 1905|

 A few years earlier, George McVicker, a major in the N. Y. State National Guard, began training about 150 Chinese men in the attic space of the Oriental Club, a gathering-place for businessmen, on Mott Street.
 They used rifles with bayonets and dressed in U. S. Army-style uniforms.

-In fact, the training was initiated by the Chinese Empire Reform Association, which sought to overthrow the Empress and the Qing Dynasty.
+The training was initiated by the Chinese Empire Reform Association, which sought to overthrow the Empress of the Qing Dynasty.
 The 1911 Xinhai Revolution, which led to the formation of the Republic of China, owed some small success to the work of the association.

 Incidentally, Joseph Singleton and Guy Maine –who initiated the benefits on behalf of the Russian Jews – led the New York City chapter of the Chinese Empire Reform Association.
-In 1908, they brought Sun Yat Sen to the United States where he embarked on a nationwide speaking tour.
+In 1911, they brought Sun Yat-sen to the United States where he embarked on a nationwide speaking tour.

 There’s a good parallel here: the Chinese who hoped to vanquish the imperial ruler of the nation from which they emigrated, and the Jews who fled Russia to escape the imperial rule of the Czar.